djhuffman/djhuffman/README.md

 I use a variety of computational approaches, including machine learning and computational modeling

-I am fond of Python, R, and Unity
+I am fond of Python, R, and Unity/C#

+I am currently learning Julia

 I teach courses in neuroscience